Montevideo Cricket Club: Rugby

 Carlos E. Cat, also known as "Charlie", was a member of the MVCC, and was also president of the club in 1946.

 In 1950, the Campeonato Uruguayo de Rugby was inaugurated and continues today.
 The first game was between the MVCC, and Carrasco Polo Club.

 MVCC had some success in the 1950s, winning the national title three times.
 In recent years however, the club has had to live in the shadows of Montevideo's two powerhouses: Carrasco Polo Club and Old Christians Club.

 Grounds

-Since its establishment in 1861, MVCC has have five different grounds.
+Since its establishment in 1861, MVCC has had five different grounds.
 Its original ground was known as "La Blanqueada" or the "English ground", but in 1889, it moved from its original location to make way for a military hospital to a new site nearby.
 This was also known as "La Blanqueada" or the "New Ground" to distinguish it from the original site.
 The new site was purchased by debentures that members bought.

 The MVCC moved a third time in 1945 to near the town of Sayago.
 It moved for a fourth time to Carrasco, in 1955, where fields were shared by The British Schools of Montevideo.

 In 1996, the MVCC moved yet again to Solymar on the outskirts of Montevideo.